-By Stephen Bishop.
-Last updated 13th July 2022.
+By Megan Stanley.
+Last Updated 6th January 2023.
 Welcome to our guide to making fatal accident at work compensation claims.
 If you have been faced with the death of a loved one through a sudden accident at work, it can be extremely traumatic for all the family and loved ones in their life.
 While you are grieving in the period after their passing away, you will likely be busy with tasks such as arranging a funeral and notifying the authorities of their passing away, as well as dealing with their possessions, care for their dependents and any other arrangements that need to be made.

 After the initial period after a loved one’s death, you may have a period of reflection on what happened.
 This may lead you to question whether the accident was anyone’s fault.
 It may leave you with many questions, particularly when it comes to the details surrounding the accident that caused their fatal injuries.

 We understand how devastating it can be to lose someone suddenly, particularly if the accident that led to their passing away may have been avoided.
 This may lead to feelings of anger and frustration that had the accident not happened, your loved one would still be there with you.
 Aside from the obvious financial implications of losing a loved one, such as funeral costs and loss of a household income, you may want reassurance that the same accident won’t happen again.
 This is often what leads people to make fatal accident at work claims, both to redress the financial imbalance a loved one’s death caused and ensure that another family doesn’t have to endure the same terrible situation as you.

 Wrongful death compensation can be filed by a number of people after death at work.
 A family member, a dependent or the deceased person’s estate can launch a claim for compensation after an accident causing fatality at work.
 These cases can be difficult to go through, especially if you have only recently lost someone.
 However, making a claim can not only help you face the future with fewer financial problems but also with the knowledge that steps are being taken to prevent the same thing from happening to someone else.